 - 70% increase in a year in those enquiring about stress treatment

-- People are “numbing” or self-medicating their emotions with alcohol, with a 55% year-on-year increase in addiction treatment enquiries
+- People are 'numbing' or self-medicating their emotions with alcohol, with a 55% year-on-year increase in addiction treatment enquiries

-Priory experts are seeing a significant rise in enquiries about treatment for stress and alcohol addiction - and are preparing for a further “tsunami” of cases amid concerns about financial hardship, job insecurity and relationship breakdowns.
+Priory experts are seeing a significant rise in enquiries about treatment for stress and alcohol addiction - and are preparing for a further 'tsunami' of cases amid concerns about financial hardship, job insecurity and relationship breakdowns.

-Latest data from the Priory, which runs a network of independent mental health facilities across the UK, reveals a 70% increase in enquiries about private treatment for stress.
+Latest data from Priory, which runs a network of independent mental health facilities across the UK, reveals a 70% increase in enquiries about private treatment for stress.

-Experts say increasing numbers of people experiencing stress are “self-medicating” with alcohol.
+Experts say increasing numbers of people experiencing stress are self-medicating with alcohol.
 Enquiries about alcohol addiction treatment have jumped 55% compared with the same period last year, and are 75% higher than the same period in 2020.

-“We know that for many people stress can lead to addiction, as people turn to unhealthy coping strategies.”
+“We know that for many people, stress can lead to addiction, as people turn to unhealthy coping strategies.”

-With Christmas, housing and food costs, and job insecurity fuelling financial worries, experts at the Priory have urged people to talk about their mental health, and to seek support.
+With Christmas, housing and food costs, and job insecurity fuelling financial worries, experts at Priory have urged people to talk about their mental health, and to seek support.

 Dr Bijlani said: “While financial worries are very real, there are some things you can do to manage your mental health.
 Just as we need to make sensible decisions when managing our finances, like switching energy provider or consulting a mortgage adviser, we all need to take steps to look after mental health.
 Talk to someone, and seek out your GP if needed.
 Seeking action early can prevent mental health problems building.”